cosmos/ibc-go/docs/ibc/light-clients/client-state.md

 `ZeroCustomFields` should return a copy of the light client with all client customizable fields with their zero value.
 It should not mutate the fields of the light client.
 This method is used when [scheduling upgrades](https://github.com/cosmos/ibc-go/blob/v6.0.0/modules/core/02-client/keeper/proposal.go#L89).
 Upgrades are used to upgrade chain specific fields.
 In the tendermint case, this may be the chain ID or the unbonding period.
-For more information about client upgrades see [the dedicated section of developer guide](./upgrade.md).
+For more information about client upgrades see the [Handling upgrades](./upgrades.md) section.

 ## `GetTimestampAtHeight` method